 A cap on expenditure amounts shall be established annually.
 All receipts for expenditures incurred by the Awards and Recognition Committee shall be submitted to the CCBSA Treasurer.

-RETIREMENT OF A CLERK OF THE BOARD
+RECOGNITION OF A CLERK OF THE BOARD

 Process

-A resolution will be prepared recognizing retiring CCBSA members in good standing, who have a long tenure and have been active in the Association.
+A resolution will be prepared recognizing retiring CCBSA members in good standing, who have a long tenure and have been active in the Association, or for members who are leaving for any reason and who have completed the full Officers rotation.
 Certificates of Acknowledgement may be prepared to recognize retiring CCBSA members in good standing whose tenure in their position, and/or participation and involvement in the Association have been limited.

 The Regional Chair will advise Awards and Recognition Committee Chairperson of any individual retiring in good standing from the position of Clerk of the Board or a person who is a member of the CCBSA.
 Members of CCBSA shall advise the Regional Chair for their County of any upcoming retirement(s).